GEP 200 Syllabus

 - Mon 9 Apr (Class 21) Intersections and Problem-Posing

 You will complete a number of short essays that ask you to connect the concepts in class to current events or to your own experience.
-The lists and topics are below.
+The lists and topics are below along with the dates we will discuss them in class.
 You will be provided with online links for the assignments.
+These are due the night before the class where we will discuss them.

 - Wed 24 Jan 2018 - Miller 1 Environmental Problems